opensdd/recipes/global/docusaurus_site/README.md

 - Network access for cloning and fetching remote resources.

 ## Inputs
-- Site Name: Display title for the site (used in Docusaurus metadata; no subfolder is created).
+- Site Name: Display title for the site (used in Docusaurus metadata; the site is scaffolded under `web/`).
 - GitHub Pages Repository (required): The `org/repo` that will host the site.
 Must already exist.
 - Context (optional): Free-form text containing GitHub repos, local file/folder paths, and remote URLs (one per line or any readable format).
 The agent parses and collects them.
 - User Message (optional): Additional guidance for planning/generation.